Surprise Ralani

-Amethyst Bradley "Surprise" Ralani (born 4 October 1987) is a South African professional soccer player who plays as a winger for South African Premier Division club Cape Town Spurs.
+Amethyst Bradley "Surprise" Ralani (born 4 October 1987) is a South African professional soccer player who plays as a winger for South African Premier Division club Orbit College FC.

 Career

 Playing in the 2016 Allsvenskan, Helsingborgs IF signed him until the conclusion of the current season.
 He made his debut in July 2016.

 Ralani returned to South Africa in January 2018, signing for South African Premier Division club Cape Town City.

 In January 2022, Ralani joined fellow Premier Division side Mamelodi Sundowns, signing a one-and-a-half-year contract with an option for a further year.

 On 26 October 2023, after his contract with Sundowns had expired, Ralani joined recently promoted to Premier Division club Cape Town Spurs.